SystemsApproach/ops/control.rst

   data to and reads data from Atomix using a simple GET/PUT interface common to NoSQL databases.

 * **Loading Models:** Models are loaded using *Model Plugins*.
-The *Model Plugins* communicate via a gRPC API to x-config, loading the models at runtime.
+  X-Config communicates via a gRPC API to *Model Plugins*, loading the models at runtime.
 The *Model Plugins* are precompiled, and therefore no compilation at runtime is necessary.
-The interface between x-config and the plugins eliminates dynamic load compatibility issues.
+The interface between x-config and the plugins eliminates dynamic loading compatibility issues.

 * **Versioning and Migration:** All the models loaded into x-config